Tetris-Duel-Team/Tetris-Duel/README.md

 A multiplayer Tetris game written in bare metal assembly for Raspberry Pi.
 This project was completed in 3 weeks (amidst exams and normal school work) as an extension to Imperial College London's first year computing project.

-Our source code features,
+Our source code features:

 * 4000 lines of documented ARM assembly code
 * Optimized driver for a **NES controller** connected via GPIO
 * Asynchronous **networking** for two Pis connected via GPIO
 * Doubly buffered **rendering** logic for HDMI output
-* Custom ARMv6 assembler written from scatch in C (released as binary only)
+* Custom ARMv6 assembler written from scratch in C (released as binary only)

 Watch our game demo here: